WEBINAR: Proving CTV Performance in an Outcomes-First World

 What is CTV Retargeting and How It Drives ROI

-Unlike traditional TV, CTV lives in a data-rich, trackable environment.
-Advertisers can follow viewers across screens, serving tailored messages wherever they go.
-From re-engaging warm leads on TV to remarketing through display, CTV retargeting boosts campaign performance and ROI.
+And unlike traditional TV, CTV lives in a data-rich, trackable environment.
+Advertisers can follow viewers across screens and serve tailored messages that convert.

 What Is CTV Retargeting?